 Research to develop a better understanding of the nature and dynamics of violence in vulnerable teenagers’ intimate relationships; to examine the impact of physical, emotional and sexual violence on young people’s well-being; and to identify appropriate responses.
+The study set out to explore if some disadvantaged groups experienced greater vulnerability to intimate partner violence than others, and if so, to develop a better understanding regarding the factors that may contribute to this susceptibility.

 Website of a feminist voluntary organisation, recognised as a Scottish Charity.
 The project works to raise awareness of the extent, causes and effect of male violence against women, and for improved services for those affected by violence.